 The type of credentialing or re-credentialing application and verification process depends on your provider type and whether you are an individual employed by an organization contracted with Vaya, a sole proprietor, or organized as a corporate entity, limited liability company (LLC) or partnership.
 Vaya accepts all credentialing forms, applications and other documentation via electronic submission unless otherwise directed or approved by a Credentialing Team representative.
-Submissions must include all requested and/or required information or other documentation and must be signed by the applicant no more than 180 days prior to the initial review by the Vaya Credentialing Committee.
-Enrollment in the NC Medicaid program (via NCTracks) is a mandatory prerequisite to credentialing, enrollment and contracting with Vaya Health.
+Submissions must include all requested and/or required information or other documentation and must be signed by the applicant no more than 180 days prior to the initial review by the Vaya Credentialing, enrollment and contracting with Vaya Health.
 Providers who are not enrolled in NCTracks or who fail to maintain NCTracks enrollment for all required elements, including but not limited to sites (including ZIP+4), services, taxonomies, and NPIs, will be subject to denial or recoupment of reimbursement.